DarasMaria/spectral-phantom/README.md

 This project grew from the observation that biomedical optics and observational astronomy share a deep mathematical substrate that is rarely made explicit, because the two communities almost never interact.
 The author holds degrees in biomedical engineering and electrical engineering and is completing an MSc in Astronomy — a combination that makes the structural analogy visible.

 The project is not a simulation of either physical system in isolation.
-It is a demonstration that a single mathematical framework — elliptic operators on curved surfaces, regularised by spectral decomposition — governs photon transport in both the microscopic (tissue) and macroscopic (planetary) regimes.
+It is a demonstration that a single mathematical framework, elliptic operators on curved surfaces, regularised by spectral decomposition, governs photon transport in both the microscopic (tissue) and macroscopic (planetary) regimes.

 ---